 A visit to the Polynesian Culture Center is fun for all ages.
 There are villages representing six different Pacific nations, each with activities and shows specific to its culture.
-You can enjoy a few hours there, or make a full day of it, opting for the Luau and/or evening show – Hā Breath of Life.
+There are options for a Luau, and an evening show – Hā Breath of Life.

 Read before you go.

 For a general guidebook, we recommend Oahu Revealed: the ultimate guide to Honolulu, Waikiki, and Beyond by Andrew Doughty.

 We found the following books helpful in understanding Hawaiian history and culture.
 (My education was woefully lacking on this subject…)

 Book synopsis from flyleaf or Amazon.